Questions and answers for firms about conduct risk during LIBOR transition.

 For many, LIBOR transition will impact their overall business strategy and front-office client engagement, rather than being a narrow legal and compliance risk.
 Potential impact and risk therefore needs to be considered and addressed in an appropriately coordinated way across a firm.

-Firms will, where possible, need to amend contracts for LIBOR-linked products that mature beyond end-2021 in negotiation with their customers to ensure the product continues to operate effectively.
+Firms will, where possible, need to amend contracts for LIBOR-linked products with their customers to ensure the products continue to operate effectively once LIBOR is no longer available (whether it is no longer published or no longer available for use in the product).
 This may include:

-- inserting robust fall back provisions in existing contracts (taking effect before or at the time of LIBOR cessation) and or
+- inserting robust fall back provisions in existing contracts (taking effect before or at the time of LIBOR cessation or unrepresentativeness) and/or

 - converting the contract to reference an alternative rate

-Contracts relying on LIBOR may not perform as customers expect them to, both when LIBOR ends and potentially before that because:
+Contracts relying on LIBOR may not perform as customers expect them to, both when LIBOR is no longer available and potentially before that because liquidity in LIBOR-referencing instruments is likely to decline.

 Treating customers fairly when replacing LIBOR